 Storm drains (also known as catch basins) are vital to your parking lot’s asphalt management.
 The drains remove surface water run-off and keep water from accumulating in your parking lot.
-If asphalt management does not include inspecting the parking lot catch basin, a faulty catch basin drainage system will allow standing water to accumulate and cause the subsurface of the parking lot to start to deteriorate rapidly.
+Asphalt management must include inspecting the parking lot catch basin.
+A faulty catch basin drainage system will allow standing water to accumulate.
+This causes the subsurface of the parking lot to start to deteriorate rapidly.
 Catch basin repairs range in magnitude but addressing the issue as soon as its noticed will reduce liability and repair costs.
-Contacting Asphalt Management today will ensure that your parking lot catch basin is inspected properly and any issues with your catch basin drainage system are addressed.
+Contact Asphalt Management today to ensure that your parking lot catch basin is inspected properly.
+We will address any issues with your catch basin drainage system.

 Signs That You Need Catch Basin Repairs